box-project/box/doc/configuration.md

 // TODO: review this setting + doc, default value...]

-The key (`string`) setting is used to specify the path to the private key file.
+The key (`string`|`null` default none) setting is used to specify the path to the private key file.
 The private key file will be used to sign the PHAR using the `OPENSSL` signature algorithm (see [Signing algorithm][algorithm]) and the setting will be completely ignored otherwise.
 If an absolute path is not provided, the path will be relative to the current working directory.

 ### The private key password (`key-pass`)

 // TODO: review this setting + doc, default value...]

-The private key password  (`string`|`boolean`) setting is used to specify the pass-phrase for the private key.
+The private key password  (`string`|`boolean`|`null` default none) setting is used to specify the pass-phrase for the private key.
 If a string is provided, it will be used as is as the pass-phrase.
 If `true` is provided, you will be prompted for the passphrase.

 ## Metadata (`metadata`)

-The metadata (`any`) setting can be any value.
+The metadata (`any` default none) setting can be any value.
 This value will be stored as metadata that can be retrieved from the built PHAR ([`Phar::getMetadata()][phar.getmetadata]).

 ## Replaceable placeholders